Pet allergy is an allergic reaction to saliva, skin, or urine of animals. Any animal fur or feather can cause pet allergy.

 - Feeling faint or dizzy, looking very pale (lie the child down with their legs raised).

 If any of these severe symptoms occur get help straight away and dial 999 stating “anaphylaxis” (ana-fil-ak-sis).

 It is important to inform the nursery/school and any after school clubs.
-Any other carers such as grandparents, relatives and school friends’ parents will need to know.
+Friends and family such as grandparents will also need to know.

 Children do not tend to grow out of animal allergy but their symptoms may vary over time.
 Those children with pet allergies should be advised to avoid jobs involing close contact with animals.